rpede/aspnet_security/graphql.md

 }
 ```

+Notice that we use dependency injection to get a reference to our service class.

-We also need a way to convert between the Post data-model and PostGql.
+Before it works we need a way to convert between the Post data-model and PostGql.
 Lets add it [PostGql](api/GraphQL/Types/PostGql.cs):

 ```csharp